-I have come around many users who have lost administrator rights on their Windows 11/10/8/7 PCs, and thus they were not able to manipulate their system or make changes to it.
+We have encountered many users who have lost administrator rights on their Windows 11/10 PCs and thus were unable to make changes to their systems.
 One common thing I found regarding the issue is that the users who have lost their administrator rights have only a single account on their system, which was, of course, the administrator account.
-As a result of losing the admin rights, you may have issues in using Windows Apps, making new or modifying Windows configuration settings in Control Panel, using Snap-ins, and several other problems on your system.
+As a result of losing admin rights, you may have issues using Windows Apps, creating or modifying Windows configuration settings in Control Panel, using Snap-ins, and several other problems on your system.

-It thus becomes imperative for us to get the administrator privileges back anyhow if we want to run the system without road-blocks.
-But how do you get back these privileges since for every operation you have to carry out, requires the administrative rights itself, which we have lost, unfortunately?
-While performing a Refresh or Reset will fix the problem, you may want to try out our suggestion first and see if it helps you.
+It thus becomes imperative for us to regain administrator privileges, anyhow, if we want to run the system without roadblocks.
+But how do you regain these privileges, since every operation you have to carry out requires the administrative rights we have unfortunately lost?

 Then select your User Account > Click Manage another account.